Dave-Senn/ConfigurationPlaceholders/README.md

 `"Hello, ${MissingValue}"` will result in `"Hello, ${MissingValue}"`

-### Examples
+## Examples
-You can find some examples using **ConfigurationPlaceholders** [here](https://github.com/Dave-Senn/ConfigurationPlaceholders/tree/doc/examples)
+You can find some examples using **ConfigurationPlaceholders** [here](https://github.com/Dave-Senn/ConfigurationPlaceholders/tree/master/examples)

 ## Available placeholder resolvers `IPlaceholderResolver`

 #### InMemoryPlaceholderResolver
 Resolves placeholder values from an in-memory lookup.
-Works similar like the `AddInMemoryCollection` configuration source.
+Works similar to the `AddInMemoryCollection` configuration source.

 ```c#
 new InMemoryPlaceholderResolver( new Dictionary<String, String?>